special programs: Public Interest Law

 To acknowledge and reward those students who dedicate a significant portion of their time to helping others through the Law Student Pro Bono Program, GGU has established a Pro Bono Honor Society.

 Membership in this society will signify that a student has performed at least 10 hours of pro bono work in his/her first year and at least 25 hours of pro bono work for each of the upper-class years.
-Any student completing more than 100 hours of pro bono prior to graduation will receive special recognition from Dean Van Cleave.
+The top five hours earners for the year prior to induction will receive special recognition.

 Students inducted into the Society will be honored at the Public Interest Graduation Reception in April.
 Inductees will receive a certificate stating their membership, and can note membership on their resumes.
 Graduating inductees will receive a gift to recognize their contributions.

 PILF is dedicated to advancing public interest through law by encouraging and supporting members who give back to the community.
 PILF assists students in finding legal employment and involvement opportunities in public interest and in government.
 It also provides fora to hear from faculty and practicing attorneys about their public interest experiences and to discuss issues within public interest fields.
 Each spring, PILF awards summer grants to current students working in public interest positions and holds an auction and raffle to raise money for these programs.
 For more information, please contact our Public Interest Career counselor, Cynthia Chandler at email@example.com.

 Eligible students who are working at qualified public interest organizations, government agencies, or private firms may participate in this program in which the employer pays a portion of the student’s wage and the federal government pays the other portion.
 If the employer cannot afford to pay the student law clerks, Golden Gate University will pay the employer’s share of the student’s wage.